EyeSaberDC/Beatmap-Link-Generator/README.md

 # osu!
 Beatmap Link Generator

-This project consists of a Python script that generates a list of download links for ranked osu! standard beatmaps.
+This project consists of a Python script that generates a list of download links for ranked osu! standard beatmaps, with the ability to filter by star rating.

 ## Prerequisites

 - Python 3.7 or higher
-- `requests` and `ossapi` library (install with `pip install requests ossapi`)
+- `requests` library (install with `pip install requests`)

 ## Setup